SunnyDeng/azure-content-dede/articles/sql-database-elastic-scale-configure-security.md

 Zur Anpassung:

-*    -e mit dem Ablaufdatum des Zertifikats
+*    -e with the certification expiration date

 ## <a name="find-ca-public-key"></a>Suchen des öffentlichen Schlüssels der Zertifizierungsstelle